Time to Buy Beat-Down NIO Inc. (NIO) Stock? Here is the INSIGHT

-NIO Inc. (NIO) is priced at $36.92 after the most recent trading session.
-At the very opening of the session, the stock price was $36.63 and reached a high price of $37.90, prior to closing the session it reached the value of $36.29.
-The stock touched a low price of $36.60.Recently in News on August 11, 2021, NIO Inc. Reports Unaudited Second Quarter 2021 Financial Results.
+Let’s start up with the current stock price of NIO Inc. (NIO), which is $38.23 to be very precise.
+The Stock rose vividly during the last session to $39.7375 after opening rate of $38.63 while the lowest price it went was recorded $37.815 before closing at $38.26.Recently in News on August 11, 2021, NIO Inc. Reports Unaudited Second Quarter 2021 Financial Results.
 Quarterly Total Revenues reached RMB8,448.0 million (US$1,308.4 million)iQuarterly Deliveries of the ES8, the ES6 and the EC6 were 21,896 vehicles.
 You can read further details here

 NIO Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $66.99 on 01/11/21, with the lowest value was $30.71 for the same time period, recorded on 05/13/21.